Philemon

 Introduction

-Philemon is a personal letter written by the apostle Paul to a wealthy Christian named Philemon, a member of the church at Colossae.
-Paul wrote from prison — most likely during his first Roman imprisonment, around AD 60-62 — and Timothy is named as co-sender (Philemon 1:1).
-The letter was carried by Onesimus, a slave who had apparently run away from Philemon's household, encountered Paul in prison, and become a Christian through Paul's ministry.
-It is the shortest of Paul's letters and the most intensely personal, yet it addresses one of the most significant social realities of the ancient world: the institution of slavery.
+Philemon is a personal letter from the apostle Paul to a wealthy Christian of the same name, a member of the church at Colossae.
+Paul wrote from prison — most likely his first Roman imprisonment, around AD 60–62 — with Timothy as co-sender (Philemon 1:1).
+The letter was carried by Onesimus, a slave who had apparently fled Philemon's household, found his way to Paul in prison, and come to faith through his ministry.
+It is the shortest of Paul's surviving letters and the most intimate, yet it confronts one of antiquity's most entrenched social realities: slavery.

-Paul's purpose is to persuade Philemon to receive Onesimus back — not with punishment (as Roman law permitted and custom expected for a runaway slave) but as a beloved brother in Christ.
-Rather than commanding Philemon by apostolic authority, Paul appeals on the basis of love, shared faith, and the radical transformation that the gospel works in human relationships.
-The letter is a masterpiece of pastoral tact and rhetorical skill, and it stands as a powerful testimony to the way the gospel reshapes social bonds from within.
-Philemon is also addressed to Apphia (likely Philemon's wife), Archippus (possibly their son or a church leader; see Colossians 4:17), and the entire house church that met in Philemon's home.
+Paul's purpose is to persuade Philemon to receive Onesimus back — not with punishment, which Roman law permitted and custom demanded of a returning runaway, but as a beloved brother in Christ.
+He does not invoke apostolic authority; he appeals through love, shared faith, and his confidence that the gospel remakes human relationships from the inside out.
+The letter is a model of pastoral tact.
+It is addressed not to Philemon alone but to Apphia (likely his wife), Archippus (possibly their son, or a church leader; see Colossians 4:17), and the house church that gathered in Philemon's home — a quiet reminder that what Paul asks carries weight beyond a private correspondence.

 Structure